fbpx Skip to main content

 Debbie Mejia

-She recalls informally serving as a counselor to family and friends since a young age and considers counseling to be one of her greatest passions in life.
+Najmi recalls informally serving as a counselor to family and friends from a young age and has found advocating for society’s most vulnerable – the young and the old – one of her greatest passions in life.
 Her hobbies include knitting, sewing, reading, music, and following current events.
-She has resided in the Sacramento area for over 25 years.
+She has resided in the Sacramento area since 1993.
 She is fluent in Urdu/Hindi and Sindhi and has working proficiency in Punjabi.

 Sihem Tlili

-Sihem Tlili received her Computer science engineering degree from ENSI Tunisia.
-Worked as a software engineer with Alcatel and Motorola in Tunisia and Canada respectively.
-Taught Computer classes to K-10th grade students at the Arizona Cultural Academy.
-Received a Montessori teaching License and taught and managed two classrooms at the Good tree Institute of Arizona.
+Sihem earned her Computer Science engineering degree from ENSI Tunisia then worked as a software engineer with Alcatel in Tunisia before moving to Canada and joining Motorola also as a software engineer.
+After moving to the US in 2001 Sihem taught computer classes to K-10th grade students at the Arizona Cultural Academy.
+She went on to earn her Montessori teaching license then taught and managed two classrooms at the Good Tree Institute of Arizona.

 Basit Choudhary